 The topic for today’s blog was put forward to me by someone who, like so many of us including myself, is facing experiences in her life that she would rather not experience.
-It is at times like this that we do start to question just what is the whole purpose of living a human experience.
+It's at times like this that we do start to question just what is the whole purpose of living a human experience?

 “We are not human beings having a spiritual experience.
 We are spiritual beings having a human experience.” - French philosopher, Pierre Teilhard de Chardin.